Eden Foods Inc.: Canned food

-Controversy
+Controversies

 Infant formula charges

-In 1988 CEO Michael Potter was charged and later served 30 days in jail on misdemeanor charges for misrepresenting Edensoy soy milk as an infant formula.
+In 1988, CEO Michael Potter was charged and later served 30 days in jail on misdemeanor charges for misrepresenting Edensoy soy milk as an infant formula.
 The suit was brought after a Canadian infant developed a rare eye and bone disorder as a result of vitamin deficiency from being fed the product.
 The child's physician later reported the patient to have "completely recovered".

 Employee healthcare

 In March 2013, Eden Foods filed suit against the Obama administration seeking an exemption from the mandate to cover contraception for its employees under the Affordable Care Act.
-According to the company's CEO Michael Potter, providing access to any form of contraceptives would violate his beliefs as a Catholic.
-(This stance against all types of birth control differs from Hobby Lobby's refusal to cover several types of contraception.)
+According to the company's CEO Michael Potter, providing access to any form of contraceptives would have violated his beliefs as a Catholic.
 Eden Foods lost its suit in both the District Court and the 6th Circuit Court of Appeals (Eden v.
 Sebelius), and appealed to the Supreme Court.
-The Burwell v.
-Hobby Lobby decision by the US Supreme Court on 30 June 2014 overrules the lower courts.
-The next day, the Supreme Court agreed to hear the case, Eden Foods v.
-Burwell.
+Following the decision made in the similar Burwell v.
+Hobby Lobby case, the US Supreme Court agreed to heard the Eden Foods v.
+Burwell case.
 In response, some customers urged a boycott of the company on popular liberal websites, as well as the company's own Facebook page.